launchdarkly/sdk-test-harness/docs/service_spec.md

 The test harness will use the `capabilities` information to decide whether to run optional parts of the test suite that relate to those capabilities.

+#### SDK type capabilities: `"server-side"`, `"client-side"`, `"mobile"`

+The most basic decision in this regard is what type of SDK is being tested: server-side, mobile client-side, or JavaScript-based client-side.
+The server-side test suite is much more detailed, since client-side SDKs do not have their own evaluation logic.
+In the client-side test suite, the two variants (mobile and JavaScript-based) mostly receive the same tests, but each variant uses somewhat different simulated LaunchDarkly services.

+* If `"server-side"` is present, this is a server-side SDK.
+* Otherwise, if `"client-side"` and `"mobile"` are present, this is a mobile client-side SDK.
+* Otherwise, if `"client-side"` is present without `"mobile"`, this is a JavaScript-based client-side SDK.
+* If none of the above are true, no tests can be run.

-#### Capability `"server-side"`
+#### Capability `"singleton"`

-This means that the SDK a server-side SDK.
-The test harness will also support client-side SDKs in the future.
+This means that the SDK only allows a single client instance to be active at any time.

 #### Capability `"strongly-typed"`

-This means that the SDK has separate APIs for evaluating flags of specific variation types, such as boolean or string.
+This means that the SDK has separate ___Variation/___VariationDetail APIs for evaluating flags of specific variation types, such as boolean or string.
+If it is not present, then the SDK has only a single Variation or VariationDetail method which can be used for a flag variation of any type.

 #### Capability `"all-flags-with-reasons"`

 This means that the SDK's method for evaluating all flags at once has an option for including evaluation reasons.
+This is only applicable to server-side SDKs.

 #### Capability `"all-flags-client-side-only"`

 This means that the SDK's method for evaluating all flags at once has an option for filtering the result to only include flags that are enabled for client-side use.
+This is only applicable to server-side SDKs.

 #### Capability `"all-flags-details-only-for-tracked-flags"`

 This means that the SDK's method for evaluating all flags at once has an option for filtering the result to only include evaluation reason data if the SDK will need it for events (due to event tracking or debugging or an experiment).
+This is only applicable to server-side SDKs.

 #### Capability `"big-segments"`

 This means that the SDK supports Big Segments and can be configured with a custom Big Segment store.
+This is only applicable to server-side SDKs.

 For tests that involve Big Segments, the test harness will provide parameters in the `bigSegments` property of the configuration object, including a `callbackUri` that points to one of the test harness's callback services (see [Callback endpoints](#callback-endpoints)).
 The test service should configure the SDK with its own implementation of a Big Segment store, where every method of the store delegates to a corresponding endpoint in the callback service.